 If you are mining or staking cryptocurrency, you are subject to two different tax events:

 Income received from mining and staking is taxed as ordinary income based on the fair market value of your tokens on the day you received them.

-For example, if you successfully mined 0.25 ETH on June 15th, 2018, then you have income of whatever the USD value of 0.25 ETH was on June 15th, 2018.
-This income needs to be reported.
+For example, if you successfully mined 0.25 ETH on July 15th, 2021, you will pay income tax based on the price of Ethereum in dollar terms on that date.
 The same goes for crypto received from staking rewards.

 If you mine cryptocurrency as a hobby, you will include the value of the coins earned as "other income" on line 21 of Form 1040 Schedule 1.
 Your ability to deduct any expenses associated with the mining is limited—expenses are itemized deductions subject to the 2% rule.

 On the other hand, if you run your mining operation as a business entity, you will report the income on Schedule C. In this scenario, you can fully deduct your expenses associated with your business (if you can prove them).
 The net profit from the business is subject to income tax.

 Not sure if your operation should be considered a business or a hobby?
 See the following article from the IRS explaining the two here.